tidbyt/community/apps/flags/README.md

 ## Flagpedia

 Public domain flag images are provided by [flagpedia.net](https://flagpedia.net/).
 Country codes correspond to ISO 3166-1 alpha-2 & ISO 3166-2:GB country codes as noted by Flagpedia.
+All flag images are 40x30.

 ## Potential Future Improvements